Portland Mercado

 Tuck Woodstock wrote and edited content for Travel Portland from 2014–2020.
 Read More

 ¡Bienvenidos!
 Painted in vibrant shades of pink, yellow and turquoise, the Portland Mercado shines brightly as an innovative cultural hub for Portland.
 Since its opening in April 2015, the complex has provided affordable launch space for local Latine-owned businesses.
-Their licensed commissary kitchen also provides entrepreneurs in the beginning stages of their food business with a place to experiment and grow.
+Their licensed commissary kitchen also provided entrepreneurs in the beginning stages of their food business with a place to experiment and grow.

 Editor’s note: We use gender-inclusive Latinx and Latine over Latino/a to refer to people of Latin American heritage.